Nuclear and electronic coherence in superfluid helium

 A helium atom consists of a nucleus (alpha particle) with zero spin and a pair of electrons.
 In the ground state the spins of electrons are directed oppositely, so that the total spin of a pair is zero (parahelium).
 A pair of electrons in such a singlet state is a very strong formation.
-In order to transfer a pair of electrons from the singlet state to the triplet state with the total spin equal to unity (orthohelium), an energy of about 20\,eV should be spent.
+In order to transfer a pair of electrons from the singlet state to the triplet state with the total spin equal to unity (orthohelium), an energy of 19.8\,eV should be spent, and the energy of the first excited state of parahelium is 20.6\,eV higher than that of the ground state.
 This makes it possible to consider a pair of electrons in the ground state of the helium atom as a single object resembling a Cooper pair localized near a nucleus.
 On this basis, in the proposed model the helium atom will be considered as a complex consisting of a spinless nucleus with charge $2|e|$ and a particle with zero spin and charge $-2|e|$.